z1pti3/jimiDocs/System/Conducts.md

 3. Confirm the deletion on the prompt

 *NOTE*
-You can delete objects by selecting them and pressing del
+You can also delete objects by selecting them and pressing the delete key on your keyboard

 | Action | Hotkey |
 --- | ---